 When to Contact Your Healthcare Provider

-Recognizing when to contact your healthcare provider after a membrane sweep is essential for guaranteeing your and your baby’s well-being.
+Knowing when to call your healthcare provider after a membrane sweep is important for your safety and your baby’s.
+Get in touch if you experience any of the following:

 Open communication with your healthcare provider is crucial for ensuring the safety and well-being of you and your baby.